dora-network/dora-client-java/docs/DefaultApi.md

 <a name="getCandleData"></a>
 # **getCandleData**
-> ListCandlesResponse getCandleData(orderbook, start, end, resolution)
+> ListCandlesResponse getCandleData(orderBookId, start, end, resolution)

 Get candlestick data for an orderbook